liferay/liferay-docs/adminGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 **Edit:** Lets you edit the organization.

-**Manage Pages:** Lets you create and manage public and private pages for the Organization.
+**Manage Site:** Lets you create and manage public and private pages for the organization's site.

 **Manage Teams:** Lets you create teams within this organization, to which you can assign users and permissions.

-**Assign User Roles:** Lets you assign Organization-scoped roles to users.
+**Assign Organization Roles:** Lets you assign Organization-scoped roles to users.
 By default, Organizations are created with three roles:
-Organization Administrator, Organization Member, and Organization Owner.
+Organization Administrator, Organization User, and Organization Owner.
 You can assign one or more of these roles to users in the organization.
-All members of the Organization get the Organization Member role.
+All members of the organization automatically get the Organization User role so this role is hidden when you click **Assign Organization Roles**.

-**Assign Members:** Takes you to a screen where you can search and select users in the portal to be assigned to this organization as members.
+**Assign Users:** Takes you to a screen where you can search and select users in the portal to be assigned to this organization as members.

 **Add User:** Adds a new user in the portal who will be a member of this organization.

-**View Users: **Shows a list of users who are members of this organization.

 **Add Regular Organization: **Lets you add a child organization to this